troymessina/EnergyEnvironmentLab/experiments/03_Econservation.md

 * 1 aluminum track
 * 1 pulley
 * 1 mass hanger
-* 1 meter stick
-* 1 video camera
-* 1 low‐friction PASCO cart
+* 1 low-friction PASCO cart
 * 1 piece of string
 * 1 mass set
-* 1 stopwatch
+* 1 meter stick
-* 1 computer, motion sensor, Capstone software
+* 1 computer with Capstone software

 # Predictions/preliminary questions

-A cart is located on a level air track with a string attached between the cart and a weight.
+A cart is located on a level track with a string attached between the cart and a weight.
 The weight is hanging by the string so it can pull the cart along the track.
 (See the diagram in figure 1.)

 1. When the weight is hanging below the pulley but above the floor, what form of energy could be used to describe the energy of the weight relative to the floor?
 What quantities would you need to know or measure to calculate this energy?
 2. Does the potential energy of the **hanging weight** increase, decrease, or stay the same as it falls to the floor?